 The Rules of the Game

 - Data can be requested by registering for the Contest.
 Participants must read and accept the Contest Terms and Conditions.

 - Each submitted manuscript will be authored by one or more co-authors (team of participants).
-One and only one submission originating from each team will be allowed to each of the two tracks of the Contest.
+One and only one submission originating from each team will be allowed to the Contest.
 Should multiple entries from the same team be received for the same track, then exclusively the first submission received will be considered.